跳到主要內容

 MSC Internship [MSCN3905] (0 units)

-All MSC students are encouraged to undertake a non-graded and zero-credit bearing internship.
-The internship is expected to be either a full-time employment or a media-related professional practice completed during the summer between the third and fourth year of study.
-The minimum hour of work are 160 hours.
+All MSC students are encouraged to undertake a non-graded and non-credit bearing internship.
+Through the internship, students will acquire the job requirements and updated media skills in real work setting.
+They can also receive constructive feedback in the workplace and connect with media professionals, which can lead to future job opportunities.
+Students will take part in at least 160 hours of full-time employment or a media-related professional practice during the summer between the third and fourth year of study to practice professional skills in media production and communication.
 Students are required to conform to all requirements set by the Programme Team and their internship employers.
-Both the employer and the student will have to submit work reports for evaluation purposes after an internship has ended.
+Both the employer and the student will have to submit work reports for evaluation purposes after the internship has ended.

 Social Media Marketing [MSCN4105] (3 units)